axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

 ---

 <div style='display:none;'>
  <p>You are about to learn about an alternative way, where traditional boundaries crumble.
-Be ready for a journey that will challenge the status quo, spark your imagination, and leave an indelible mark on the world.</p>
+It will challenge the status quo, spark your imagination, and leave an indelible mark on the world.</p>
 </div>

 <h1>Introduction</h1>